francescacavallo/francescacavallo.github.io/_pages/about.md

 ---

 ---
-My name is Francesca Romana, and I am a Research Associate in the Department of Epidemiology and Biostatistics at the Imperial College School of Public Health.
+I am a Research Associate in the Department of Epidemiology and Biostatistics at the Imperial College School of Public Health.
 I am interested in using rich datasets and advanced computational methods to create more personalised, effective, and accessible healthcare solutions.  :computer: :dna: :stethoscope:

 Previously, I was a Senior Data Scientist at Optum UK, where I worked closely with the NHS to develop predictive models of medical risk.